the-coding-couple/LegoWorldMap/README.md

 # LegoWorldMap

+Programmatically representing lego world map to ultimately to uniquely style the oceans

 ## Goal: programmatically represent and style the [lego world map](https://www.lego.com/en-us/product/world-map-31203)

 - The map is represented by a series of square blocks that can be put together to make the world map.